jtangney/gke-federated-learning/README.md

-# Blueprint: Preparing a GKE cluster for untrusted workloads
+# Blueprint: Preparing a GKE cluster for apps distributed by a third party

-This repository contains a blueprint that creates and secures Google Cloud infrastructure that is ready to host semi-trusted workloads, such as [federated learning](https://en.wikipedia.org/wiki/Federated_learning) workloads.
+This repository contains a blueprint that creates and secures Google Cloud infrastructure that is ready to host custom apps distributed by a third party.
+The blueprint uses [federated learning](https://en.wikipedia.org/wiki/Federated_learning) as an example use case for hosting custom third party apps inside your cluster.
 Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate in *cross-silo federated learning*.

 Federated learning is a machine learning approach that allows a loose federation of participants (e.g. a group of organisations) to collaboratively improve a shared model, without sharing any sensitive data.
 In cross-silo federated learning, each participant uses its own data and compute resources, called a *silo*.
 Eash silo trains a shared model using only its local data and compute resources.
 Training results are shared with the *federation owner*, who updates the shared model and redistributes to the silos for further training rounds, and the process repeats.
 This way, silos can collaborate to improve the model without sharing data.